* Markets happy to hold euros before ECB meeting next week

 The European Central Bank will say on Oct.
 26 it will start trimming its monthly asset purchases to 40 billion euros from 60 billion euros in January, according to a Reuters poll of economists.

-This week's rise in U.S. bond yields helped lend support to the greenback.
 The two-year U.S. Treasury yield rose to its highest since November 2008 on Wednesday even though real yields on ten-year maturities have declined.